Dated: January 16, 2008

 7. Disclosure of Personal Information

-LFO does not disclose personal information to third parties (except to the Law Society of Upper Canada) to enable them to market their products and services.
+LFO does not disclose personal information to third parties (except to the Law Society of Ontario) to enable them to market their products and services.

 Under certain circumstances LFO may disclose personal information.

 - when the relevant individual has consented to the disclosure;

 - when we are required by law to do so, or required by a warrant, a subpoena, or rules of court to do so;

 - when either the interest collection or the grant–making activities in which we engage require us to disclose personal information to third parties, an individual’s consent will be implied, unless he or she tells us otherwise;